-\item \textbf{Missing Data Handling:} The largest time series has a length of $T = 1052640$, but some of the 22 time series are shorter ($T < 1052640$, with durations of less than one or two years), resulting in a dataset with time series length varying in $T \in [264331, 1052640]$.
-Furthermore, all time series instances contain missing values, where the percentage of missing values varying between $0.02\%$ and $33.47 \%$.
-To address this, we applied the \textit{InvQG} method for imputation, since traditional imputation techniques often perform poorly on this type of data, and using \textit{InvQG} not only improves the imputations but also demonstrates the versatility of the quantile-based approach.
+The preprocessing steps applied to the real dataset are summarized below: \begin{itemize} \item \textbf{Year Selection:} Although the dataset spans two years, we restrict the analysis to observations from 2008.
+Two of the twenty-two time series contain no measurements for 2009, and the remaining series exhibit a higher proportion of missing values in that year.
+Limiting the study to 2008 therefore yields a more stable and complete dataset without affecting the objectives of the analysis.

+\item \textbf{Common Time Window:} The household time series do not share identical start and end timestamps.
+To ensure a temporal comparability across units, we retain only the time window common to all twenty-two series, spanning from 2008-01-07 to 2008-07-02.

-\item \textbf{Time Aggregation:} Due to the high temporal resolution of the original data (one-minute intervals), we aggregated the time series to an hourly frequency.
-This results in hourly consumption profiles of length $T \in [4406, 17544]$ observations.
-While the \textit{InvQG} method is not constrained by time resolution, that is, the method does not have runtime limitations, this aggregation was necessary to accommodate the computational limitations associated with GAN-based methods when processing high-resolution data. \end{itemize}
+\item \textbf{Time Aggregation:} Given the high temporal resolution of the original data (one-minute intervals), the time series are aggregated to hourly frequency by summing the sixty-one-minute readings within each hour.
+This results in a homogeneous collection of twenty-two hourly series, each of length $T = 4,262$.
+While this aggregation reduces temporal granularity, it substantially improves computational efficiency and facilitates comparison with GAN-based generative methods, which are computationally demanding.

+\item \textbf{Missing Data Handling:} After aggregation, the hourly series still contain missing values, corresponding to hours with incomplete minute-level observations.
+The proportion of missing values varies across households, ranging from $0.02\%$ to $15.61\%$.
+These missing data are imputed using a standard method based on seasonal decomposition and moving-average interpolation, implemented via the \texttt{na\_seasplit} function from the \texttt{imputeTS} package in R~\cite{imputeTS}.
+This approach decomposes the series into seasonal components (intra-daily) and performs imputation within each component, making it well suited for energy consumption data characterized by strong intra-daily seasonality.